First published Jul 9, 2019. Refreshed Oct 13, 2021.

 - Who hasn’t even opened their email invitations?

 Onboarding is all about good communication with customers.
-Read more here: Crafting Your Ecommerce Rollout Care Package.
+Read more here: Crafting Your B2B eCommerce Rollout Care Package.

 2. Adoption: From first contact to new normal

-It’s not enough to drive onboarding.
-Just because a customer opens an email, clicks a link, and sets up an account doesn’t mean they’ll start using your web channel day-in and day-out.
+It’s not enough to drive onboarding to the B2B portal.
+Just because a customer sets up an account (or requests one) doesn’t mean they’ll start using the B2B portal day-in and day-out.

-No, to achieve that, you have to go the extra mile.
+To achieve that, you’ll have to go the extra mile.
+And once again, it’s all about customer value.

-So what does that mean?
-What does it take to drive real adoption?
-In a word, the web channel has to provide exceptional value.
-It has to be a “better way to buy” than phone/fax/email (or whatever legacy channels you have in place) and a superior customer experience.
+So what does it take to drive real adoption?
+In a word, the new B2B portal has to provide exceptional value.
+It has to be a “better way to buy” than phone, fax and email (or whatever legacy channels you have in place).
+It has to provide a phenomenal customer experience.

 We like to break up that exceptional value into two categories: Functionality and Training.

-Is your web channel easy to use?
+Is your B2B customer portal easy to use?
 Does it provide the things B2B buyers really want?
 We’re not just talking about the basics which every B2C-oriented platform provides.
 No, the needs of B2B buyers go deeper:

 - Plenty of product information to aid research.